 I originally found my passion for helping others while being a "counselor" in a peer counseling program in junior high.
-Since then my passion has only increased and have now been in the mental health field for 10 years.
-I have been in private practice for 6 years and have previously worked in non-profit, county and crisis unit settings.
-I have a wide range of experience and training to help you with any struggles you or your family are facing.
+Since then my passion has only increased and have now been professionally in the mental health field for 10 years.
+I have been in private practice for 7 years and have previously worked in non-profit, county and crisis unit settings.
+I have a wide range of experience and training to help you with any struggles you are facing.
 I strive to help others cope, heal and find the level of happiness and calm we all strive for.

 I have always had a passion for working with teens.
 You can say I have the ability to speak teenager which has led to great success in helping teens as well as helping parents understand their teens.
 In the beginning of my career I found a unique passion in working with teens that have self harm behaviors.
 Self harm is a scary topic for most parents, rest assured that there are many techniques to help your teen through this.